-tutorial% ls / bin etc mnt sys usr boot lib pub testfile vmunix dev lost+found stand tmp tutorial% tutorial% cd tutorial% ls tutorial%
+'''

+tutorial% ls /

+bin

+etc

+mnt

+SYS

+usr

+lib

+boot

+pub

+testfile

+vmunix

+lost+found

+dev

+stand

+tmp

+tutorial%

+'''

 You see several columns of files and directories.
-Try changing to some of these directories and using ls to list the contents.
+Try changing to some of these directories and using is to list the contents.

-Now change back to your home directory and use ls to list files there.
+Now change back to your home directory and use le to list files there.